superhero1/ffritz/README.md

 	make rebuild

-If you want to build an image based on a different original firmware, select the URL definition in the Makefile (by commenting out the one you want).
+If you want to build an image based on a different original firmware, select the URL definition in conf.mk (by commenting out the one you want).
 Or place the image file to the packages/dl directory and set URL=filename

 IMPORTANT NOTE